A local PTA unit must comply with the following NCPTA requirements in order to maintain its charter and 501(c)(3) tax-exempt status:

 Failure to follow any of these requirements will render the local PTA unit out of compliance.
 Local units may be referred to NCPTA for any appropriate actions due to noncompliance.
 NCPTA is committed to helping all local units meet these requirements.
 Should a local unit become inactive, a $125 reinstatement fee will be assessed at the time of reinstatement.

-Note: Bylaws, financial review confirmation, IRS Form 990 confirmation, dues and database reporting must be in compliance prior to any awards, including Reflections, and grant opportunity submission deadlines.
+Note: Bylaws, dues, financial review and 990 confirmations, and membership reporting must be in compliance prior to any awards, including Reflections, and grant opportunity submission deadlines.